-Encourage the development of diverse, livable communities that can attract and retain residential, commercial and industrial growth to sustain a healthy local economy.
+Activities and programs that encourage the development of diverse, livable communities that can attract and retain residential, commercial and industrial growth.

-Examples: community sustainability programs; festivals and other local traditions; food banks; volunteer fire departments; volunteerism and community service
+Examples: Community sustainability programs; festivals and other local traditions; food banks; volunteer fire departments; volunteer opportunities and community service

-Provide students with access to programs that promote proficiency in core academic skills - particularly those related to STEM (science, technology, engineering, and math).
-Includes programming that helps students effectively prepare to compete in the workforce, have greater choices and make positive social and economic contributions in their communities.
+Programs that promote proficiency in core academic skills, particularly those related to STEM (science, technology, engineering, and math).
+Includes efforts to effectively prepare adults and teenagers for the workforce.

-Examples: Development and implementation of STEM-based curriculum and programs; technical and literacy training; computer and science camps; career planning and preparation
+Examples: Development and implementation of STEM-based curricula and programming; technical and literacy training; computer and science camps; career planning and preparation

-Support the preservation of natural resources and encourage residents and businesses to employ accepted conservation techniques and activities to minimize adverse impacts on the environment.
+Initiatives that support the preservation of natural resources and encourage residents and businesses to employ conservation techniques and activities to minimize adverse impacts on the environment.

 Examples: Community gardens; wildlife and watershed conservation; environmental education; preservation and restoration of green spaces